imgmaterial/AILabs/README.md

 The answers to questions A3.1 A3.2 and A3.4 from Lab3 are in Labs/Lab3/Lab3.ipynb
 ## Lab 4
 The answers to both parts of Lab 4 are int Labs/Lab4/Lab4.ipynb
+## Lab 5
+The answers to both parts of Lab 5 are int Labs/Lab5/Lab5.ipynb